Joshua Leonard

-Joshua Granville Leonard (born June 17, 1975) is an American actor, writer, and director, known for his role in The Blair Witch Project (1999).
+Joshua Granville Leonard (born June 17, 1975) is an American actor, producer, writer, and director, known for his role in The Blair Witch Project (1999).
 He has since starred in films such as Madhouse (2004), The Shaggy Dog (2006), Higher Ground (2011), The Motel Life (2012), Snake and Mongoose (2013), If I Stay (2014), The Town That Dreaded Sundown (2014), 6 Years (2015), and Unsane (2018).

 Early life

 Leonard was born in Houston, Texas, the son of Joann, an author, and Robert Leonard, a theater professor at Pennsylvania State University.
 He was raised in State College, Pennsylvania.
 Leonard obtained his GED and at age 16 travelled to Chiapas, Mexico, where he taught at an elementary school and volunteered at an anthropological institute.
 Leonard then spent time in Seattle and London, where he developed an interest in photography, before settling in New York City at age 19.
-He is Jewish on his mother's side.

 Career

 In 1997, Leonard auditioned for and landed one of the three principal roles in the found footage horror film The Blair Witch Project.
 Although he reportedly only earned an initial salary of $500, the experience proved rewarding in other ways as the film combined acting and photography.
 The film premiered at the Sundance Film Festival.
 Leonard has since appeared in numerous films and television shows as an actor, including HBO's television film Live from Baghdad, the drama film Things Behind the Sun directed by Allison Anders, the comedy film The Shaggy Dog with Tim Allen, the drama film Men of Honor with Robert De Niro and Cuba Gooding, Jr., and the psychological thriller film Bitter Feast with Larry Fessenden.